 How To Get Palazzo Vecchio Tickets

-Admission to Palazzo Vecchio is subjected to a time-slot system, which means that you do need to book ahead of your visit.
-There are several ways of procuring your ticket to visit the Palazzo Vecchio.
+Admission to Palazzo Vecchio is subjected to a time-slot system, which means that you do need book your visit ahead of time.

-During peak season, purchasing your tickets in advance is actually a requirement.
+During peak season, purchasing your tickets for Palazzo Vecchio in advance is actually a requirement.
 If you do not have pre-purchased tickets, you run the risk of not being able to enter on the day you wish to visit.

-Get your Palazzo Vecchio tickets via the official website
+Get your Palazzo Vecchio tickets via Palazzo Vecchio tickets official site

 This is the Palazzo Vecchio tickets official site.
 By buying tickets on the official museum site, you know where your money is going and you won’t have to worry about unknown additional charges.